 Yes, we start this blog with a positive thought.
 But just like other positive things in life, this thought needs commitment and taking little steps a day, to build an eventual positive outcome.
 Developing an eBook is no different.
 Many authors may get a bit rattled at the thought of investing significant time in developing an eBook.
 With the scale of research and constant collaboration with client involved, content producers may not be absolutely thrilled at the prospect of developing eBook.

-The good news is that e-book content can be completed in as less as 30 days.
+The good news is that eBook content can be completed in as less as 30 days.
 Yes you heard that right.
 With discipline and commitment, this can be accomplished pretty easily.
-Let’s go through how the schedule will look like when you get down to wrap up the e-book content development in just 30 days.
+Let’s go through how the schedule will look like when you get down to wrap up the eBook content creation in just 30 days.

 3. Day 3, 4 – Organize your train of thoughts before getting down to actual content development.
 It can be as simple as using Evernote to list down the thoughts, or as elaborate as using a mindmap.
 Jotting these points is like setting milestones towards your journey to completing the e-book.

 Have a look at the structure of other eBooks.
 Also examine other content on a similar subject to gain a holistic knowledge exposure.

 4. Day 5 to 26 – Write!
 That’s correct.
 A very substantial portion of the time has to be allotted to writing the actual content.
 Break up the entire task into smaller portions and you will know for sure on how many words needs to be crafted per day.
 Take the below instance

 Total words = 9000